pglira/simpleICP/README.md

 **\*** Unfortunately, I haven't found an implementation of a kd tree in Octave (it is not yet implemented in the [Statistics](https://wiki.octave.org/Statistics_package) package).
 Thus, a (very time-consuming!) exhaustive nearest neighbor search is used instead.
 For larger datasets the Octave timings are missing, as the distance matrix does not fit into memory.

-** Not possible yet, as partial overlap of the point clouds can currently only be handled by the Matlab and Python implementation (see also todo below).
+** Not possible yet, as partial overlap of the point clouds can currently only be handled by the Matlab and Python implementation (see table with extended features above).

 ## References